LazeCode/Text-To-Blogger-Py/readme.md

 1. Obtain a Google Photos API key (Client ID and Client Secret) by following the instructions on [Getting started with Google Photos REST APIs](https://developers.google.com/photos/library/guides/get-started)

 **NOTE** When selecting your application type in Step 4 of "Request an OAuth 2.0 client ID", please select "Other".
-There's also no need to carry out step 5 in that section.

-2. Download the credentials as client_id.json file and save it on the local folder containing this script.
+2. Download the credentials as client_secret.json file and save it on the local folder containing this script.